 After your TOE

-You will be allowed home when you are fully alert (approximately two to three hours after the procedure).
+There will be a short time after the procedure before you are allowed to eat and drink again (usually 1.5 hours).
+You will be allowed home when you are fully alert (around two hours after the procedure).
 If you have been given sedation, you should not drive or operate heavy machinery for the remainder of the day.

 Risks and side-effects

-There is an extremely small risk (fewer than 1 in 10,000) of damaging or tearing the oesophagus (the tube connecting your mouth to your stomach).
+There is an extremely small risk (around 1 in 10,000) of damaging the oesophagus (gullet).
 In extreme circumstances this may require an operation to repair the damage.